JeNeSuisPasDave/lang-simple/README.md

 ## Development

 lang-simple is written in Python, targeting Python 3.4 or later.
 The primary source code is in the `src/` folder and there are unit tests in the `tests/` folder.
+Tests are executed with the `test.sh` script.

 There is a lint script, `lint.sh`, that is used to ensure the Python code follow PEP guidelines for style and usage.
 The lint output is reported in `src\fixme.lint.txt` and `tests\fixme.lint.txt`.
 If these files are empty after running the script, then no issues were detected.